 Familiarize with some typical microscopic anatomy structures provided next.

 Teaching anatomy according to either regions or systems is the classical, standard approach used to teach the subject worldwide.
 In this way, you learn the fundamental knowledge and details about every anatomical structure.
 However, it lacks context.
 You need other methods that can relate structures to each other and place the knowledge in a clinical context, ultimately facilitating learning and long term retention.
 There are two such methods that can achieve this; case reports and cross-sections.

+Clinical and applied anatomy is an interesting and powerful way to learn difficult anatomical aspects in a clinical context.
 Case reports describe real-life scenarios encountered by physicians during their daily practice.
 The cases are structured systematically, starting with the patient’s complaints, followed by the diagnostic and management approaches.
 These aspects are then integrated with your anatomy knowledge to put the entire case into context and help you learn the importance of various anatomical structures encountered during your daily studies.
 Therefore, clinical cases are excellent learning tools!

 Find more information about rare situations like Müllerian or urachal cysts, abusive female genital mutilation, neurovascular injuries, and a lot more in the following article.